martyn82/apha/README.md

 [![Build Status](https://travis-ci.org/martyn82/apha.svg?branch=master)](https://travis-ci.org/martyn82/apha)

-Apha is a CQRS/ES library for PHP.
+APHA is a CQRS/ES library for PHP.
 It contains all the building blocks you need to build an application that implements Command-Query Responsibility Segregation either with or without Event Sourcing.

-Apha provides:
+APHA provides:
 * Typed command and event handling
 * Using MongoDB as event store and/or read store
 * Using ElasticSearch as read store
 * Replay of events
 * Sagas (experimental)
 * Event scheduling (experimental)

-The library is fully unit tested.

 ## Prerequisites